Anonymous-inception/Hacktober_Repos/README.md

 -- Create a PR.<br>

+## NOTE:
+CREATE A FOLDER FOR A CONTRIBUTING IN A CERTAIN LANGUAGE AND PUT YOUR FILES IN THE RESPECTIVE LANGUAGE/DOMAIN FOLDER WITH A PROPER DESCRIPTION ABOUT IT.
+IF DIDN'T FOUND THE FOLDER FOR DOMAIN/LANGUAGE YOU'RE LOOKING FOR, THEN CREATE A NEW ONE.<BR>

-Follow official guidelines of hacktoberfest and tha's it :)
+Follow official guidelines of hacktoberfest and that's it :)
 <br>

 ### HAPPY CONTRIBUTION 🎉